 He WILL be square dancing.

-He will NOT be entering a mosh pit, no matter how many shouts he hears of, "Go, Tony!
+He will NOT be entering a mosh pit, no matter how feverishly exhorted he may be to "Go, Tony!
 Go, Tony!"

 He WILL be praying to his usual deity.